-Over the past few years, CATF has partnered with regulators, academic institutions and civil society organizations to catalyze methane reduction efforts in West Africa.
-These efforts have provided a valuable blueprint for how similar work could be pursued in North Africa.
+Over the past few years, CATF has partnered with regulators, academic institutions and civil society Organizations to catalyze methane reduction efforts in West Africa.
+These efforts have provided a valuable blueprint for how similar work could be pursued in Africa.

 In Ghana, CATF has worked with the Environmental Protection Authority (EPA) to strengthen technical expertise and conduct methane assessments in the oil and gas as well as waste sectors.
 This work included training regulators and scientists, gathering emissions data using advanced monitoring technologies, and engaging policy leaders to integrate methane into national climate goals.
 These efforts laid the groundwork for the development of a methane measurement, reporting, and verification framework.
-Ghana's leadership in this space has shown that policy innovation and capacity development can go hand in hand, even in a developing country context.
+Ghana's leadership has shown that policy innovation and capacity development can go hand in hand, even in a developing country context.

 In Nigeria, CATF has partnered with the Nigerian Upstream Petroleum Regulatory Commission (NUPRC) to help design and implement methane guidelines that are now among the most advanced in Africa.
-A field campaign in Delta State deployed Optical Gas Imaging cameras across five oil and gas sites.
+A field campaign in the Delta State deployed Optical Gas Imaging cameras across five oil and gas sites.
 This campaign visually confirmed the presence of widespread methane leaks.
 It also demonstrated how cost-effective technologies could be deployed to support compliance with emerging regulations.
-Importantly, the campaign was not just a technical exercise.
-It was accompanied by capacity-building efforts, institutional coordination, and engagement with operators to ensure the outcomes were actionable.
+Importantly, the campaign was not just a technical exercise, but was accompanied by capacity-building efforts, institutional coordination, and engagement with operators to ensure the outcomes were actionable.

-How the lessons from West Africa apply to North Africa?
+How do lessons from Ghana and Nigeria apply to Africa?

 The experiences in Ghana and Nigeria show that effective methane regulation is not the exclusive domain of high-income countries.
 These successes were achieved through a combination of political will, strategic partnerships, and targeted technical support.
-North African countries can benefit from this experience in several ways.

-First, countries like Tunisia and Libya, which are still expanding their oil and gas infrastructure, are in an excellent position to build robust methane controls from the start.
+First, African countries, as they continue to develop their oil and gas infrastructure, can very well implement serious methane controls from the outset.
 They can adopt best practices such as regular leak detection and repair programs, continuous emissions monitoring systems, and transparent emissions reporting mechanisms.
-These practices can be embedded into new infrastructure projects with minimal cost compared to retrofitting later.
+These practices can be incorporated into new infrastructure projects at minimal cost compared to further modernization.